eShine Boat Care

 ...
 I'll leave it to you to see the humour in this.

 The VHF working channels table lists channels for pleasure boats in different parts of Canada.
 I created this table with input from two VHF instructors and Coast Guard employees since there is just too much information in the federal publication (RBR-2 (former RIC-13 Table of Transmitting Frequencies).
 Note that if you travel, channel usage is different in each part of Canada.
 Some channels are listed for non-commercial use, but use them with care (monitor for at least 10 minutes to make it is not currently in use).
-Read the letter from Industry Canada [Government Directory] explaining usage of unassigned channels.
+Read the letter from Innovation, Science and Economic Development Canada [Government Directory] explaining usage of unassigned channels.
 We also provide a Pacific region VHF channel list contributed by a course instructor on the west coast.

 A after a channel indicates U.S. mode; B is International mode.
 Look for a switch on your VHF radio "International - U.S." and set it to "International" setting in Canada.
 For general information about how VHF communications works, see Wikipedia.org: Marine VHF radio.

-In a typical day, the CCG handles 1,127 marine radio contacts, assists in 19 search and rescue operations, services 55 aids to navigation, surveys 5 km of navigation channel, saves 8 lives, manages 2,346 commercial ship movements, as well as other duties.
+1,127 marine radio contacts, assists in 19 search and rescue operations, services 55 aids to navigation, surveys 5 km of navigation channel, saves 8 lives, manages 2,346 commercial ship movements, as well as other duties.

 The St. Lawrence Seaway uses 11, 12, 13, 14.
 Contact locks and large ships on 13.
 Channel 68 is a main working channel for boats, but may also be used to call marinas and harbours (73 in the Pacific region).
 Don't call them on 16!